Divyesh-Thirukonda/divystocks/README.md

 Authenticated users can add or remove stocks from their watchlist using the following endpoints:
 - Add to watchlist: `/add/<symbol>/`
 - Remove from watchlist: `/remove/<symbol>/`
+They can view the price, price change, and change percent.
+Watchlist should be sorted by change percent.

 ### Quote
-Users can view more details about a stock using the search endpoint: `/quote/<symbol>/`
+Users can view more details (Price, EPS, EBITDA) about a stock using the search endpoint: `/quote/<symbol>/` If an account exists, the user can add/remove from watchlist on this page

 ### Search
 Users can search for specific stocks using the search endpoint: `/search/`